jaknas/roboFriends/README.md

 ## Robo Friends
 Simple app built to get familiar with React.
 Based on create-react-app.
+Also using [tachyons, which provide CSS classes for fast styling](http://tachyons.io/)

 To run this project:
 1. Clone the repo